jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 g/Tuesday/s/Tuesday/Wednesday/g

 :  This command is a bit more complicated global search and the find replace.
-The first *g* tells us to search globally for the occurence of the pattern following it.
-Once it finds that pattern then substitute the old value (Tuesday in this case) for the new value (Wendesday in this case).
+The first *g* tells us to search globally for the occurrence of the pattern following it.
+Once it finds that pattern then substitute the old value (Tuesday in this case) for the new value (Wednesday in this case).
 It seems a little redundant so their is a short cut of a double space to omit the repeated pattern: ```g/Tuesday/s//Wednesday/g```

 s/Tuesday//g

-: This command will find the word *Tuesday* and globally replace it with '' or basaically remove it.
+: This command will find the word *Tuesday* and globally replace it with '' or basically remove it.

 ### Why Keybindings are as They Are